bunnydeviloper/lecture-docs/README.md

-# Comprehensive notes for learning JavaScript and Web Development
+# JavaScript and Web Development
+# A Comprehensive Guide

 ### Organized by topics